Chris Collins (Australian musician): Collaborations

 In 2021 Collins collaborated with Budjerah, MAY-A, and Matt Corby on a song called "Talk", which featured as a track on Budjerah's 2022 EP Conversations.

 Collins produced Pacific Avenue's April 2022 single "Give it up for yourself", which was also included on their debut album Flowers in May 2023.
 Collins produced all but one of the other tracks on the album as well.
 He co-wrote the song "Reelin'" with Matt Corby and Nat Dunn, which was released as a single by Corby in early 2023, and included in his album third album Everything's Fine.

 Collins contributed to the 2023 K-pop album The Name Chapter: Freefall by South Korean boy band Tomorrow X Together, as co-writer on the track "Dreamer".

 Collins co-produced and engineered guitar-pop duo Royel Otis's album Pratts & Pain, released in February 2024, which won Best Engineered Release and Best Produced Release in the 2024 ARIA Awards.
 Also in 2024, Collins was producer, co-writer and a contributor to the Teenage Dads' second studio album Majordomo, released in August 2024.

 He produced Perth indie-rockers Old Mervs' singles "What You've Lost" (released June 2024) "Forget It" (September 2024), and "See You Again" (December 2024).
 Their upcoming (2025) album, comprising 11 tracks, was recorded in Collins' studios.

 He has also collaborated with many other artists, as producer as well as songwriter, including: Jessy Fury, Ruby Fields, The Terrys, Dan Sultan, Lost Tropics, and the Vanns.

 Collins works at Music Farm Studio, a well-equipped recording studio situated on a 4.5 ha property near Coorabell, in the hinterland of Byron Bay, New South Wales.

 Personal life

 Collins married Charlene Bailey (who had played in a band with her siblings before Tigertown), now known as Charlie Collins.
 Their marriage ended around 2018–2019 and they later divorced.
 Chris produced Charlie's first solo album, Snowpine, in 2019.

 Awards and nominations

+APRA Music Awards

+The APRA Music Awards were established by Australasian Performing Right Association (APRA) in 1982 to honour the achievements of songwriters and music composers, and to recognise their song writing skills, sales and airplay performance, by its members annually.